FAFSA deadlines vary by academic year, state, and college, and missing the right cutoff can reduce or eliminate access to grants and scholarships.

 Best Practice

-File your FAFSA as soon as it opens in October 2024.
+File your FAFSA as soon as it opens.

 Here’s what I’d recommend: